plone/plone.app.contentlisting/plone/app/contentlisting/README.txt

 It can report what its source of data is

     >>> print listitem.getDataOrigin()
-    Catalog brain
+    <Products.ZCatalog.Catalog.mybrains object at...

 and if we access attributes on it that are not in the interface or in the brain, it will transparently fetch the real object and cache it to get properties from that instead

+After accessing an attribute of the object that was neither in the IContentListingObject or on the catalog brain, we can now see that the real object has been silently fetched in the background. getDataOrigin now returns the object.

-    >>> f = listitem.absolute_url()
+    >>> dummy= listitem.absolute_url()
     >>> print listitem.getDataOrigin()
-    Real object
+    <ATTopic at ...

     >>> print listitem.getIcon()
     ...